oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

   2. Navigate to the Creator Dashboard (http://localhost:8181/creator-dashboard).
   3. Click "Create New Collection" to open the Collection Editor.
 - Typical workflow: Add explorations to the collection, reorder them, provide metadata, and publish the collection.

+### Exploration editor page

+The Exploration Editor is where creators build interactive lessons using cards, interactions, and responses.

+- Access path:
+  1. Log in and navigate to the Creator Dashboard (http://localhost:8181/creator-dashboard).
+  2. Click "Create New Exploration" (or open any existing draft) to launch the editor.
+- Typical workflow: Author cards, configure interactions and feedback, preview, then publish.

 ### Collection player page